vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

-Here we build up all the object that are needed to write the markdown page.
-We sort of feed them into each other, bottom-up.
+Instead of passing each page link to `PageWriter`, we directly pass it to the class who scrapes the data from the page.
+Nobody else needs to know about it. `PageExtractor` takes the link, clicks it, saves its state, follows it to the shownotes and provides `MarkdownComposer` and `FileComposer` all the abilities to prepare the markdown text and the filename from that particular page.
+In turn, `PageWriter` get injected with the former two which are needed to write out the new page containing the extracted data.

 #### class PageExtractor